The American Assembly is a public policy institute founded by Dwight D. Eisenhower during his time as president of Columbia University.

 Eisenhower is widely regarded as a preeminent military strategist and political leader.
-Yet the passionate advocacy that led him to establish the American Assembly in 1950 reveals his broader commitment to strengthening democracy — and the important role he believed educational institutions played in cultivating “an alert and knowledgeable citizenry.”
+Yet the passionate advocacy that led him to establish The American Assembly in 1950 reveals his broader commitment to strengthening democracy — and the important role he believed educational institutions played in cultivating an alert and knowledgeable citizenry.

-In his famous “Farewell Address” as he left the White House, he emphasized a theme he had long considered essential for a democratic society, the need for “an alert and knowledgeable citizenry.”
+In his famous Farewell Address as he left the White House, Eisenhower emphasized a theme he had long considered essential for a democratic society: the need for an alert and knowledgeable citizenry.

 These deeply held beliefs, and Eisenhower’s mandate to protect them, were central to the creation of The American Assembly, which continues to identify cross-cutting problems, focus attention from both sides of the aisle, and make a better nation for all Americans.

 Arden House was given to Columbia University by W. Averell Harriman and his brother E. Roland Harriman.
 This established Arden House as America’s first Conference Center.
 On May 21, 1951, the first Assembly began deliberations.

 At the dedication ceremony, W. Averell Harriman stated, "It is a matter of pride that at the very time when people in some other countries are being jailed or executed for deviating from proscribed ways of thinking, we, in in this country, have established this meeting place where differences of opinion can be explored in complete freedom.”

 For over 60 years, The American Assembly has held over 100 convenings of historical significance on a variety of topics, fostering non-partisan, cross sector public-policy discussions.

 Legacy cities are places that have changed dramatically since the mid-20th century.
 Older, formerly-industrial urban areas primarly in the Midwest and Northeasy, legacy cities have experienced significant population loss and must face the challenges associated with vacant properties and diminished resources.